Start to search for your apartment in New York

 Cheap Furnished Apartments for Rent in New York City, NY

-Although there are a vast number of options for accommodation in the Big Apple, knowing where to look can make the process of finding an apartment a much less stressful experience.
+Although there are a vast number of options for accommodation in the Big Apple, knowing where to look can make the process of finding your new home a much less stressful experience.
 When you use Nestpick, we’ll direct you to some great furnished apartments in New York City with the touch of a button.
-Simply browse through our wide selection of New York apartments for rent and begin laying down your roots in one of the most cosmopolitan cultural melting pots in the world.
+Simply browse through more than 3,000 available listings from more than 25 trusted housing providers and begin laying down your roots in one of the most cosmopolitan cultural melting pots in the world, aka the center of the universe!

 Planning your big move to America’s largest city can be a daunting prospect - especially if you’re unfamiliar with its prices.
 As such, it’s important to ensure you’re fully aware of the cost of living in New York City and familiarise yourself with your desired apartment’s local amenities and nearby transport connections.

-When moving to New York, it’s certainly advisable to overestimate your budget.
+When searching for housing in NYC, it’s certainly advisable to overestimate your budget.
 Along with rental costs, groceries and shopping can also take their toll on your bank balance, as can all those nights out!
 Students moving to New York City should certainly bear this in mind when looking for furnished apartments in New York on a long-term basis.

 If you’re looking to live on a budget, there are still plenty of great options for affordable apartments in New York.
 What’s more, transportation and household utilities cost a lot less than in major other cities.
 As long as you can stay on top of your finances, living in the city that never sleeps is an incredibly rewarding experience.
 If you can make it there, you can make it anywhere.